andreaendigital/ansible-az-demoGitea/README.md

 Omit the `gitea_admin_*` variables.
 The first user to register becomes admin.

-## í¶š Key Differences from AWS Version
+## ï¿½ï¿½ï¿½ Key Differences from AWS Version

 | Aspect | AWS (ANSIBLE-DEMOGITEA) | Azure (This Repo) |
 |--------|-------------------------|-------------------|